TrellixVulnTeam/swahilipython_SCMU/Doc/howto/pyporting.rst

 If you are able to skip Python 2.5 and older, then the required changes to your code should continue to look and feel like idiomatic Python code.
-At worst you will have to use a function instead of a method in some instances or have to import a function instead of using a built-in one, but otherwise the overall transformation should not feel foreign to you.
+At worst you will have to use a function instead of a method in some instances or have to agiza a function instead of using a built-in one, but otherwise the overall transformation should not feel foreign to you.

 But you should aim for only supporting Python 2.7.
 Python 2.6 is no longer